MON-FRI: 9:00 AM – 6:00 PM

 When to Use This

+This works best on feature walls, behind beds, or in areas where materials already have visual depth.
 Use it when you want impact without adding more objects.
-It works well in both small and large spaces.
-It also helps maintain a clean, uncluttered look.
+It holds up equally well in small and large spaces and helps maintain a clean, uncluttered look over time.

 6. Choose Versatile Lighting Designs